cruise-automation/k-rail/README.md

 Cruise was able to utilize this software to apply enforcement to more than a dozen clusters with thousands of existing diverse workloads in all environments in about a week without breaking existing deployments.
 Now you can too.

+## Suggested usage

+If you have a new cluster without existing workloads, just run k-rail in enforcement mode for the policies you desire and add exemptions as needed.

+If you have a cluster with existing workloads, run it in monitor mode for a few weeks or until you have collected enough data.
+The violation events are emmitted in the logs in JSON, so it is suggested that you analyze that data collected to make exemptions as needed.
+Once the exemptions are applied, you can safely turn on enforcement mode without breaking existing workloads.

 # Installation